mattgenious/QuickPaySharp/csharp-client-generated/csharp-client/docs/PingApi.md

 <a name="getpingformat"></a>
 # **GETPingFormat**
-> QuickPayProtocolV10Pong GETPingFormat (string acceptVersion, string authorization = null)
+> Pong GETPingFormat (string acceptVersion, string authorization = null)

 Use this to test connectivity to the API